 Our program brings families together to connect with one another, and with nature, in an intentional and mindful way.
 We support and encourage the natural development of the whole child – head, heart, and hands.
 Following the same purposeful rhythm week after week, we begin our mornings with forest play followed by a simple gathering time and a wholesome and nourishing snack.
 Parents and children will also engage in nature-crafting.

-Classes meet once a week for a ten-week session and are led by an experienced early childhood educator who cares deeply about supporting each parent/caregiver and child on their own individual journey, in nature, and beyond.
+Classes meet once a week for a ten-week session and are led by experienced early childhood educators who cares deeply about supporting each parent/caregiver and child on their own individual journey, in nature, and beyond.

 We’re located at the Lake Wilderness Arboretum in Maple Valley, WA.
 For directions and location, please visit: www.lakewildernessarboretum.org.

 A few good reads we like and recommend:

 Lessons Found in the Mud